Food packaging safety regulations

-Packaging that is designed to come into contact with food is known as 'food contact material'.
+'Food contact material' refers to packaging that comes into contact with food.
 Other examples of food contact material include:

 - cookware/ceramic ware